Is HR Able to Leap Tall Buildings? - HRO Today

 When I talk to CHROs, they quietly admit that part of the obstacle to their own agenda is their internal teams and the resistance to change.
 In truth, many HR departments sell change management services, but they just don’t buy it inside their own walls.
 CHROs are, in some respects, different from their subordinates.
 They are risk-takers who wanted to be noticed and sought new challenges and greater and greater responsibility and accountability.
 In many cases, they have exceeded their contemporaries and inherited the risk-averse and sclerotic remains of the HR department’s earlier administrative focus.

-Rest assured, when we do a cover story such as the feature this month on Head of HR for Zurich North America Brian Little (see page 18), we choose to focus on the entrepreneurial and creative HR leaders and their progressive departments and to celebrate the success and impact that they have.
+Rest assured, when we do a cover story such as the feature this month on former Vice President of People for Ericsson Gunjan Aggarwal (see page 12), we choose to focus on the entrepreneurial and creative HR leaders and their progressive departments and to celebrate the success and impact that they have.
 As HR deals with the concept of agility you need to ask yourself, “How agile am I?”

 I hope you like your answer.